eikehmueller/ma32070/lectures/Notes.md

 * Tabulate the basis functions for a given set of points $\boldsymbol{\zeta}=\{\zeta^{(r)}\}_{r=0}^{n-1}$ which are stored as a $n\times 2$ array.
 This computes the $n\times\nu$ matrix $T$ with $T_{r\ell}=\phi_\ell(\zeta^{(r)})$ with the abstract method `tabulate(zeta)`.
 If only a single point $\zeta\in\mathbb{R}^2$ is passed to the subroutine it should return a vector of length $\nu$.
 * Tabulate the gradients of all basis functions for a given set of points $\boldsymbol{\zeta}=\{\zeta^{(r)}\}_{r=0}^{n-1}$  which are stored as a $n\times 2$ array.
 This computes the rank 3 tensor $T^\partial$ of shape $n\times\nu\times 2$ with $T^\partial_{r\ell a}=\frac{\partial\phi_\ell}{\partial x_a}(\zeta^{(r)})$.
 This is done with the abstract method `tabulate_gradient(zeta)`.
 If only a single point $\zeta\in\mathbb{R}^2$ is passed to the subroutine it should return a matrix of shape $d\times 2$.
 * Implement the element dof-map $\mu_{\text{dof}}(E,\rho,j)$ and its inverse.
 This is done with the method `dofmap(entity_type,rho,j)` and its inverse `inverse_dofmap(ell)`.
 Since these methods will be called frequently with the same arguments, a [`@functools.cache`](https://docs.python.org/3/library/functools.html#functools.cache) decorator is added to automatically remember  previously computed values.

+It is crucial to observe that we carefully avoided including specific functionality (such as assuming that the basis functions are Lagrange polynomials and the degrees of freedom are point-evaluations): the base class is consistent with Ciarlet's abstract definition of the finite element, i.e. the code should mirror the mathematical structure.

 ### Concrete implementations
 Any concrete implementations of finite elements are obtained by subclassing the `FiniteElement` base class in [`fem/finiteelement.py`](https://github.com/eikehmueller/finiteelements/blob/main/src/fem/finiteelement.py).
 These concrete classes have to provide concrete implementations of the following methods/properties: